-Harmful pathogens and insecticidal pasts can be destroyed using genetically modified microorganism capable of degrading toxics.
+Harmful pathogens and insecticidal pasts can be destroyed using genetically modified microorganisms which are capable of degrading toxics.

-Low-cost drugs, hormones, enzymes and vaccines are created using the genetic engineering tools.
+Low-cost drugs, hormones, enzymes, and vaccines are created using genetic engineering tools.

-The anti-blood-clotting factor is a great example of it in which plasminogen activating enzyme which is capable of dissolving the blood clot is artificially designed and used in the patients with coronary artery disease or heart attack.
+The anti-blood-clotting factor is the best example of it in which the plasminogen activating enzyme which is capable of dissolving the blood clot is artificially designed and used in the patients with coronary artery disease or heart attack.

 A large amount of insulin produced using the same technique at an industrial scale.
 The detailed outline of insulin production is shown in the figure below,

 The commercial production of insulin started after the FDA approval in 1982.